boxyhq/website/docs/terminus/overview.md

 Terminus is composed of three main components

 - The persistence vault, where the data is stored.
-- The vault service, which interfaces and optimises access to the persistence vault and implements system level vault encryption on the data.
+- The vault service, which interfaces and optimizes access to the persistence vault and implements system level vault encryption on the data.
 - The proxy service, responsible for domain specific data models, the encryption strategies at different granularity (object, field), the masking strategies for restricted viewing access, the visual data model and masking editor and the access policies.

 ### Support > :warning: **TODO: EXTEND THIS SECTION**

 Reach out to the maintainer at one of the following places: